openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public abstract class ArgumentMatcher {}
 ```

 Functionality: An abstract class for argument matchers.
-This class and its subclasses can serve as parameter types for stub signatures.
+This class and its subclasses can be used as parameter types for stub signatures.

 ### func withDescription(String)